 - Minimum file dimensions: 2048 x 1152

 - Minimum safe area for text and logos: 1546 x 423 pixels, with larger images possibly being crossed on certain devices or displays

 - Maximum width: 2560 x 423 pixels, meaning that the “safe area” is always visible despite the size of the screen

 - Maximum file size: 4MB (but file sizes can be smaller)

 While using the 2560px by 1440px size ensures your channel art will fit properly on a TV screen, you also need to worry about how your channel art will look on desktops, tablets and mobile phones.
 Check out the template below which demonstrates how your channel art will display across the varying devices.
 Again, these safe zones have been incorporated directly into Snappa.

 How to Make YouTube Channel Art with Snappa

 Don’t want to deal with wrestling with your banner to get it to the right size?
 Snappa can help you there, and our drag-and-drop design software is easy to use even if you have zero graphic design experience.
 Here is a video we made to show you how to make YouTube channel art for your channel!

 To make things as simple and painless as possible, you can choose one of Snappa’s customizable, pre-sized YouTube channel art templates.
 These can be found under the “Headers” section in Snappa’s templates section, and will automatically be sized to the perfect YouTube channel art size.
-If you’re ready to create a YouTube channel banner in less than 5 minutes for free, check out Snappa!
+If you’re ready to create a free YouTube channel banner in less than 5 minutes!

 There are dozens of templates that you can choose from, all of which can be customized.